 I am VERY excited to participate in this book blitz for Talis Jones’ latest release, REVENGE DE LOS MUERTOS!
 Kicking off an all-new urban fantasy series, it promises a twist on the beloved trope of vampires, werewolves, witches, and the like.
 The cover is epic, the concept is intriguing, and I am 100% on board.
 Even better, she promises that this series will have an HEA so I don’t have to sweat as much while binging it haha!
-Keep reading this post to find out more about the book, the author, read an exclusive excerpt, check out my review, and enter a giveaway!
+Keep reading this post to find out more about the book, the author, read an exclusive excerpt, watch the book trailer I made, check out my review, and enter a giveaway!

 Revenge de los Muertos

 (Fifth Sun #1)